How Much Space Should I Leave Open Around My Furnace?

 • Used filters

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could circulate the stinky odors all over your home.
+If you have a cat, place your litter box somewhere else.
+Cat urine contains ammonia, which could create wear on your furnace’s heat exchanger.
+Plus, the furnace could move the stinky odors throughout your home.

-You should also frequently vacuum by your furnace to prevent dust from developing.
+You should also routinely sweep near your furnace to block dust from developing.

 Related: Is it Time for Furnace Service or Replacement?

-Whether you have to have furnace replacement or routine maintenance in Manassas, Woody's Sudden Service Inc can expertly meet your needs.
-Our highly trained technicians can repair any heating equipment model or brand.
+Whether you need furnace replacement or regular maintenance in Manassas, Woody's Sudden Service can expertly take care of your needs.
+Our highly trained technicians can fix any heating equipment model or brand.